 – Dom Toretto, Furious 7

-If this is the case, then why the heck do we feel so alone sometimes?
+If this is the case, why do we feel so alone sometimes?

 3 Ways To Improve Your Relationships

-It’s easy to lose sight of those who matter to us most, and forget how important they are to us.
+It’s easy to lose sight of those who matter most and forget how important they are to us.